18 Sure Signs He Is Dangerously Obsessed with You

 Obsession often leads to stalking according to a study done at Colorado State University and published on their Women and Gender Advocacy Center website.
 One in six women will be the victim of an obsessed stalker in her life.
 Two-thirds of these stalking incidents will be a current or former intimate partner.

 In some demographics, the danger of being stalked by a dangerously obsessed man is higher.
 One in six white women, one in seven Hispanic women and one in five black women will experience stalking in their lifetime.
 Indigenous women are most at risk with one out of three having to deal with a dangerously obsessed male.

 One way to avoid getting involved with a stalker is to know the behaviors that signify that you are dealing with one in the first place and take prompt steps to practice avoidance of him.

 Signs He is Dangerously Obsessed With You

-- 18He has a history of stalking and harassing other women.Often a stalker has a number of victims and looking into his past can sometimes reveal that you are part of an old pattern.
-Do some research about how his relationships with other women ended and whether they were violent or not.Advertisement
+- 18Often a stalker has a number of victims and looking into his past can sometimes reveal that you are part of an old pattern.
+Do some research about how his relationships with other women ended and whether they were violent or not.He has a history of stalking and harassing other women.Advertisement

 Questions and Answers

 Is this a sign of obsession, abuse or is it both because I don't know what to do I'm confused?